Armenian–Kurdish relations: Chieftain of Zelian, 1896

 The Kurdish chieftain of Zelian, with his army of 3,000 to 4,000 Kurds, launched an attack on the Armenian villages.
 The Ottoman governor reported to the Sultan that the Sheikh of Zeilan was being attacked by the Armenians.

 Minor disturbances constantly occurred, and were soon followed by the massacre of Armenians at other places in 1894–1896, and Kurds took an active part.
 They led to the devastation of five Armenian villages and the region of Talori (Dalvorikh).
 The events at Sason were the beginning of a long series of Armenian demonstrations and their suppression by the Kurds.

 Khanasor Expedition, 1897

 The Khanasor Expedition was undertaken against the Kurdish Mazrik tribe on July 25, 1897.
 The Armenian Revolutionary Federation had decided to retaliate, after the Ottoman-hired Mazrik tribe had ambushed and slaughtered a squad of Armenian defenders during the 1896 Defense of Van.

 World War I

 The Russian vice consul of the Republic of Van made note of living conditions of the Armenians in Ottoman controlled regions of Western Armenia:

 In December 1914, Russian forces briefly penetrated beyond Doğubayazıt to Alashkert, They garrisoned the area with Armenian troops, by the time they left, only one tenth of the largely Kurdish population of the area had survived.

-The Alevi community of Dersim, some who were Kurds, had been financed by European officials to help Armenians flee to the Russian border.
+The Alevi community of Dersim, some who were Kurds and Zazas, had been financed by European officials to help Armenians flee to the Russian border.